framester/working-group/README.md

 - **Bug**.
 This class collects all the issues collected to bugs.
 For example, typos, dataset engineering (e.g. a resource has been wrongly transfored and imported), software problems (e.g. dereferencer not working properly)
 - **Missing links**.
 This class collects all the issues related to internal linking.
 For example, a Framester resource is supposed to be linked to another but is not.
 - **Software**.
 This class collects all the issues related to the need of a sofware tools for engineering, linking, validating, debugging and analysing Framester resources.
-- **Integration request**.
+- **Enhancements**.
 This class collects all the requests to integrate new resources.

 ## Monitoring the status of the issues